Dog bite lawyers in a Missouri office with a Gateway Arch view planning a client's claim.

 Several things can affect how long your dog bite case takes.
 A major factor is the complexity of your case, including the severity of your injuries.
 If you need extensive medical treatment, it’s often wise to wait until you have a clear picture of your long-term prognosis before settling.
 The quality of your evidence also matters.
 A strong claim with thorough documentation, like medical records and witness statements, can move more quickly.
 Finally, Missouri law gives you five years to file a personal injury claim, but waiting can make it harder to gather evidence and build a strong case.
 Acting promptly is always your best bet.

-Settlement vs. Trial Timelines
+How Long a Settlement Takes vs. a Trial

 The vast majority of dog bite cases end in a settlement, which is an agreement reached with the dog owner’s insurance company outside of court.
 This process is generally faster, with many cases settling in under two years.
 However, if the insurance company refuses to offer a fair amount for your injuries, taking your case to trial might be necessary.
 A trial is a much longer process that can add months or even years to your timeline.
 An experienced attorney will prepare your case for trial from the very beginning, which puts you in a stronger negotiating position for a fair settlement.
 To understand what your specific case might look like, it’s helpful to discuss the details with a lawyer.